rdmurphy/frames/README.md

 // returns a `unobserve()` function if you need to stop listening const unobserve = observeIframe(iframe);

-// later, if you need to remove the listener unobserve();
+// later, if you need to disconnect from the iframe unobserve();
 ```